moddio/taro/README.md

 ## How to make games on modd.io
 Please visit https://www.modd.io/tutorials for more information

-## We need contributors!
-Also, we are hiring
+## We need contributors, and we are also hiring
-Netcode and performance optimizations are difficult problems to solve.
-While we have solved much of this already, we are always looking for more contributors to help us further optimize this game engine.
-To be a contributor, please contact m0dE in our [Discord](https://discord.gg/XRe8T7K)

-If you find yourself enjoying making contributions, let's talk about working together.
-Contact us at admin[at]modd.io
+Performance optimization is a hard problem that takes aeons to solve.
+We are always looking for more developers to help us.
+To be a contributor, please contact m0dE in our [Discord](https://discord.gg/XRe8T7K) If you find yourself enjoying working with us, then we should seriously consider working together.

 Taro is completely free and open source under MIT license.

-Before being open sourced in September 2020, Taro Engine was originally forked from [Isogenic Game Engine](https://www.isogenicengine.com/) back in 2016
+Taro Engine was originally forked from [Isogenic Game Engine](https://www.isogenicengine.com/) back in 2016